-The COVID-19 pandemic continued to have a direct impact on the operations of HomeStart at various times during the year.
+The COVID-19 pandemic did not have a direct impact on the operations of HomeStart during 2022-23, however did have a material impact at various times during 2021-22.

 Over the term of the pandemic, 809 loans requested some form of negotiated payment arrangement.
-Of this group, by 30 June 2022, 488 had completed their arrangements and continued under normal loan management processes.
-A further 321 loans had discharged subsequent to entering arrangements.
-There were no loans under a negotiated payment arrangement as at 30 June 2022.
+There were no loans under a negotiated payment arrangement due to COVID-19 during 2022-23.

-Other key impacts in 2021-22 were:
+The HomeStart loan product is designed so that the instalment is indexed upward by CPI each year.
+At the onset of the pandemic in late 2019-20, HomeStart paused the indexation of home loan repayments as a means of providing some form of cash flow assistance while having minimal cash flow, portfolio, and financial impacts on HomeStart.
+CPI indexation recommenced during 2022-23.

-- The HomeStart loan product is designed so that the instalment is indexed upward by CPI each year.
-At the onset of the pandemic in late 2019-20, HomeStart paused the indexation of home loan repayments as a means of providing some form of cash flow assistance.
-The pause remained in effect for 2021-22.
-This had the effect of providing a small amount of cash flow relief to home loan customers and had minimal cash flow, portfolio, or financial impact on HomeStart.
-CPI indexation has been approved to recommence in 2022-23. - The financing of house and land packages represents a significant proportion of HomeStart's new lending.
-House and land package activity levels were lower in 2021-22 due to Commonwealth Government policies arising from the pandemic in 2020-21 which accelerated customers lending due to timing requirements under the Government assistance policies. - At times during the year HomeStart conducted a majority of operations remotely, including undertaking new loan applications, approving and settling applications in flight, and discharging mortgages where repaid.
+The financing of house and land packages represents a significant proportion of HomeStart's new lending.
+House and land package activity levels were lower in 2021-22 due to Commonwealth Government policies arising from the pandemic which accelerated customers lending due to timing requirements under the Government assistance policies.

-Notes to and forming part of the Financial Statements For the year ended 30 June 2022
+Notes to and forming part of the Financial Statements For the year ended 30 June 2023